 Jerrold Sullivan, B.S.
 Engineering, has over 45 years of hands on experience in the supervising and managing of site, infrastructure and building construction.
 Throughout this time, he has worked within the legal field providing investigative analysis, reports, and depositions of Construction Defects and Accidents of Site and Building Projects.

-See Jerrold Sullivan's Listing on Experts.com.
+See Jerrold Sullivan's Profile on Experts.com.

 ©Copyright - All Rights Reserved